The story of Telling the Truth starts with the story of an amazing couple—Stuart and Jill Briscoe.

 During Stuart's time at Elmbrook, the church grew exponentially and became the largest church in Wisconsin.

 After 30 years, Stuart stepped down as senior pastor, and some expected the Briscoes to retire from ministry.
 What many didn't realize is that Stuart's “retirement” from Elmbrook Church simply allowed the Briscoes to return to their starting point and their passion: worldwide ministry and outreach.

-In 2003, their youngest son, Pete, joined Telling the Truth's teaching team.
+From 2003 to 2021, their youngest son, Pete, joined Telling the Truth's teaching team.
 Pete was only seven years old when his family moved from the UK to Milwaukee, WI.
 He spent much of his young life in the bustling and growing church, but it wasn't until 1982, after a mission trip to the Philippines, that Pete realized God was calling him to be a pastor.
-After completing his seminary training at Trinity Evangelical Divinity School in 1991, he began serving as the senior pastor of Bent Tree Bible Fellowship, a multi-site church based in suburban Dallas, Texas.
-Pete and his wife, Libby, and the body of believers at Bent Tree are passionate about seeing to it that no one misses the grace of God.
+After completing his seminary training at Trinity Evangelical Divinity School in 1991, he served for nearly 30 years as the senior pastor of Bent Tree Bible Fellowship, a multi-site church based in suburban Dallas, Texas.

-Telling the Truth's daily half-hour Bible teaching broadcast is listened to on nearly 500 radio outlets throughout the United States including Dallas, Detroit, Minneapolis/St. Paul, Seattle, Milwaukee, across North America on Sirius XM Satellite Radio, as well as the United Kingdom, Southern Africa, and Southeast Asia.
-The program can also be heard online through various media sites and apps, through iTunes via free streaming audio, MP3 download, and podcasting.
+Telling the Truth's half-hour Bible teaching broadcast is listened to on nearly 500 radio outlets throughout the United States including Dallas, Detroit, Minneapolis/St. Paul, Seattle, Milwaukee, across North America on Sirius XM Satellite Radio, as well as the United Kingdom, Southern Africa, and Southeast Asia.
+The program can also be heard online through various media sites, apps, and iTunes via free streaming audio, MP3 download, and podcasting.